Computer Shopper (American magazine)

-Computer Shopper is a monthly consumer computer magazine that was published by SX2 Media Labs.
+Computer Shopper was a monthly consumer computer magazine that was published by SX2 Media Labs.
 The magazine ceased print publication in April 2009.
 The website was closed and redirected to the PCMag website in late May 2018.

+The magazine gained a reputation for its large size.
+During the 1990s, it ballooned to over 1,000 pages.
+Companies such as Micron, Insight Enterprises, Dell, Gateway, MidWest Micro, Northgate, and USA Flex sold computers and parts through ads in Computer Shopper.